Wi-Fi Troubleshooting On Campus

 • Ust UST-Open network for game consoles, media streaming devices, and visitor devices

-If you're unable to gain internet access on the UST-Open network, you can add your device or computer our network ISE server using its "MAC Address" to have un-interrupted access capabilities for 300 days using the process below.
+If you're unable to gain internet access on the UST-Open network, you can add your device or computer to our network ISE server using its "MAC Address" to have un-interrupted access capabilities for 300 days using the process below.

 Register Your Device